Cross country running: Olympic Games

 Cross country was contested as a team and individual event at the 1912, 1920 and 1924 Summer Olympics.
 Sweden took gold in 1912, and Finland, led by Paavo Nurmi, captured the gold in 1920 and 1924.
 During the 1924 race in the Paris heat wave, only 15 of the 38 competitors reached the finish.
 Eight of those were taken away on stretchers.
 One athlete began to run in tight circles after reaching the stadium and later knocked himself unconscious, while another fainted 50 meters from the finish.
 José Andía and Edvin Wide were reported dead, and medics spent hours trying to find all the competitors who had blacked out along the course.

-Although the reports of deaths were unfounded, spectators were shocked by the attrition rate and Olympic officials decided to ban cross country running from future Games.
+Although the reports of deaths were unfounded, spectators were shocked by the attrition rate and Olympic officials decided to ban cross country running from future games.
 Since 1928, cross country has been contested only as the fifth discipline of the modern pentathlon, and until 2016 it was the only discipline where the Olympic competition was only part of the modern pentathlon.

+There have been recent efforts to bring cross country running back to the Olympic Games.
+In 2020, World Athletics President Sebastian Coe pushed to bring the sport to the 2024 Summer Olympics in Paris, but the IOC rejected this proposal.
+Once the 2024 Summer Olympics arrived, Coe pushed for the sport to instead be included in the Winter Olympics, with efforts to make the sport appear in the 2030 and 2034 Winter Olympics in the French Alps and Salt Lake City respectively.
+Coe later stated he thought there was a "good chance" his proposals for cross country running would be approved by the IOC, and that "it would give Africa a proper presence at the Winter Games".

 World championships

 Beginning in 1973, the IAAF began hosting the renamed World Cross Country Championships each year.

 In 1975, the New Zealand men and United States women won, marking the first championships by non-European countries.
 In 1981 an African nation (Ethiopia) won the men's race for the first time, and a decade later an African nation (Kenya) won the women's race for the first time.
 Ethiopia or Kenya has captured every men's title since 1981 and every women's title since 2001.
 Through 2010, Kenya has won 40 World Cross Country Championships and Ethiopia has won 23.